-There is an index map already prepared for you which shows the location of new ski tracks being developed.
-We will need to assign this index map to the current GSSHA model
+There is an index map already prepared which shows the location of new ski tracks being developed.
+Assign this index map to the current GSSHA model

 - 1. In the project explorer, find Sed GSSHA model. - 2.
-Right click Index Maps folder under Sed GSSHA model and assign SkiTracks.
+Right-click Index Maps folder under Sed GSSHA model and assign SkiTracks.